Connectivity architecture for Azure SQL Managed Instance

 Virtual cluster connectivity architecture

-This section provides a closer look at the virtual cluster connectivity architecture of SQL Managed Instance.
-The following diagram shows the conceptual layout of the virtual cluster:
+The following diagram shows the conceptual layout of the virtual cluster architecture:

-Diagram that shows the virtual cluster connectivity architecture for Azure SQL Managed Instance before November 2022.
+Diagram that shows the virtual cluster connectivity architecture for Azure SQL Managed Instance.

 The domain name of the VNet-local endpoint resolves to the private IP address of an internal load balancer.
 Although this domain name is registered in a public Domain Name System (DNS) zone and is publicly resolvable, its IP address belongs to the subnet's address range and can only be reached from inside its virtual network by default.